 • Two-to-One Ratio of Students to Teachers (Staff is 50% Male and 50% Female)

-• One-on-One Instruction for an Entire Class Period (Or Small Group Classes of 3 to 5)
+• One-on-One Instruction and Small Group Classes (3 to 5 Students)

-• Licensed and Approved by PA and NJ (Curriculum Meets State Standards)
+• Licensed and D.O.E Approved by PA and NJ (Curriculum Meets State Standards)

 • High Level Academics Balanced by Strong Therapeutic Support (Full Time Counseling)

-• The Capability of Accommodating a Dual IEP (Gifted and Learning Disabled)
+• The Capability of Accommodating a Dual IEP (Gifted and Learning Disabilities)

-• Certified Special Education and Secondary Education Teachers (Also, Certified in New Hope Model ™)
+• Certified Special Education and Secondary Education Teachers (Also Trained in the New Hope Model ™)

-• A Free Monthly Parent In-service (To Support Student Growth and Change within the Home)
+• A Monthly Parent In-service (To Support Student Growth and Change within the Home)

-• Hassle-free School District Partnerships (For 30 Years with Nearly 40 Districts)
+• Hassle-free School District Partnerships (For Over 30 Years with Nearly 40 Districts)